STEP SYSTEM TO GET YOUR HOME LISTED, SOLD FAST, AND FOR TOP DOLLAR

 65. Create a custom “Home Marketing Book” to be placed in your home for buyers & buyer’s agents to reference home features, area map, plat/lot map, floor plan (if available), tax information, and other possible buyer benefits.
 Provide 5 for your property, and replace as needed.
 This makes your home stand apart in the buyers’ minds long after they have left your property.

-66. Deliver “Home Marketing Book” to your property and display it in a prominent location for buyers’ easy access.
+66. Deliver the “Home Marketing Book” to your property and display it in a prominent location for buyers’ easy access.

 67. Convey all price changes promptly to Internet real estate sites.